COUN 500 COUNSELING ORIENTATION0 Credits

 This course explores chemical and behavioral dependency recognition, co-occurring disorders, and their impact on medical and mental health issues.

-This course facilitates the development of student knowledge of ethical principles, professional codes, and decision-making capacity.
-It will explore legal statutes impacting counselor behavior, examples of malpractice, and risk management strategies for maintaining a healthy counselor practice in school and mental health settings.
+This course enhances students' understanding of ethical principles, professional codes, and decision-making skills.
+It will examine legal statutes that influence counselor conduct, highlight examples of malpractice, and present risk management strategies to support healthy counseling practices in school and clinical mental health environments.

 This course examines basic assessment principles, including achievement, aptitude, and intelligence tests, interest and personality inventories, diagnostic measures, client outcome and rating measures, clinical interviews, and observations.
 Students can conduct assessments, interpret assessment results, and write assessment reports.